Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

     stolen by the owner;
   - possession of more than 500$ in cash.

+When in custody, suspects have the right to have access to food and medical aid.
+A suspect in custody may request legal representation from a legitimate attorney (for the moment, a "Legitimate Businessman") and consult with them, within reason and if security measures permit it.
+Privacy for that matter is not guaranteed and is at the discretion of the police.
+If, and only if, the attorney is interfering with police work, they may be arrested for Obstruction of Justice.

-Suspects may be **bailed from Jail** for a fee of **500$**, to be delivered in cash at the station.
+Suspects have the right to be **bailed from Jail** for non-violent crimes for a fee of **500$**.
+This sum is to be delivered in cash at the station and is to be stored in the **Evidence room**.
+As for violent crimes, a suspect may be released, after serving some time, on the Sheriff's responsability or on a court order from the Judge (or from an admin request).

-Breaking the above rules will give penalties to the score, at the discretion of an admin.
+Breaking the above rules will give penalties to the score, and at the discretion of an admin, may include job-bans.

 **Score Values:**